ginkgobioworks/react-json-schema-form-builder/docs/Usage.md

 ### Styling

-To avoid collisions with existing CSS styles, this app uses [react-jss](https://cssinjs.org/react-jss/?v=v10.5.0) in order to generate class names avoiding overlap with others in the global scopre.
-This may mean using CSS to style form builder components may be fragile, if a new name is generated.
+To avoid collisions with existing CSS styles, this app uses [react-jss](https://cssinjs.org/react-jss/?v=v10.5.0) in order to generate class names avoiding overlap with others in the global scope.
+Using CSS to style FormBuilder and PredefinedGallery components will not work and is not supported.
+The ability to "skin" the FormBuilder and PreDefinedGallery components may be a feature in the future.

 **TODO: JS Stylesheet**